Soaps and facial cleansers are all marketed as being good for your skin.

 Gently cleansing your skin on a regular basis helps to exfoliate away dead cells.
 This keeps your skin looking bright and healthy rather than dull.
 Soap also cleans out dirt and debris that clog up your pores and helps get rid of excess oil.

 Everyday, your skin is subject to impurities and pollutants that come from the external environment.
-Many of these are carcinogens that can cause premature aging, irritation, skin dryness, etc. Cleansing your skin daily helps prevent these toxins from either sticking to your skin or penetrating to the deeper layers.
+Many of these can cause premature aging, irritation, skin dryness, and more.
+Some of these pollutants are also carcinogenic.
+Cleansing your skin daily helps prevent these external pollutants from entering your body.

 As you can see, soap is supposed to have a beneficial effect.
 Facial cleansers, especially, can help the more delicately balanced skin of your face stay healthy and youthful-looking.

-However, there are several major flaws in most common soaps and facial cleansers- even the fancy, expensive ones.
-Here’s what you need to watch out for.
+However, there are several major flaws in most common soaps and facial cleansers — even the fancy, expensive ones.

 Moisture and Natural Oils Get Stripped Away